Madssb/FYS3150_H22_4_pers/Project_1/README.md

 # Project 1

 This is the home of our code for solving the problems within project 1.
-You may find them in their respective folders.
+You may find these in their respective folders.